ibm-cloud-docs/hpvs-cli-plugin/hpvs_cli.md

 <dt>`--cr-username USER-NAME`</dt>
 <dd>Is the username for the login on the container repository.
 It can be any string of 4 - 30 characters.</dd>
 <dt>`--cr-pwd-path FILE-PATH`</dt>
-<dd>Is the path for the file that contains the container repository password.</dd>
+<dd>Is the path to the file that contains the container repository password.</dd>
 <dt>`--no-auth`</dt>
 <dd>Is the parameter that must be set if the image does not require authorization to download.
 In this case, you don't need to provide `cr-username` and `cr-pwd-path` parameters.
 If you do, these parameters are ignored. </dd>
 <dt>`--allowed-env-keys ENV-KEYS`</dt>